TiaLow/learning-journal/README.md

 </head>

-# Hello everyone!
+## Hello!
+New to the world of computer programming, and this is my learning journal.

-### Welcome to my learning journal.
-It holds my notes from my week in 102, and is a work in progress.
+### It holds my notes from my week in 102, and is a work in progress.
 I may have spent a significant portion of the week in the learning pit, but it is oh-so-sweet when you find that foothole on the way out!

 ## Table of Contents